 Welcome to Stanford's CENTER FOR COMPARATIVE STUDIES IN RACE & ETHNICITY!

 For the past twenty years, we have been Stanford's place to debate, discuss and develop key questions about race and ethnicity.
 Interdisciplinarity and intersectionality are at the heart of our mission since we believe that multiple lenses are needed to reveal the complexity of race and ethnicity.
 At CCSRE we understand that race and ethnicity affect every idea and interaction: one cannot think of citizenship, gender, sexuality, health, technology, law, literature, policing, economics, social media, housing, language and more without also invoking race and ethnicity.
-All of us at the Center work to foster meaningful dialogue about the myriad ways that race and ethnicity interact to produce lived experience and theoretical arguments that determine our intersectional lives.
+All of us at the Center work to foster meaningful dialogue about the myriad ways that race and ethnicity are at work in lived experience and theoretical arguments that determine our differences.
 We hope that you will join us for our many exciting classes, lectures, workshops and events which focus on dismantling hierarchies of race and ethnicity and mobilizing knowledge in the creation of a more just and equitable world.
-We believe that our mission is even more significant in our era of competing nationalisms and economic entrenchment that appear to be occurring across the globe.
+We believe that our mission is even more significant in our era of competing nationalisms, technological change, mass incarcation, massive population shifts and economic dispartity.